 \subsection{Structure of the paper}

-The paper is organized as follow: \begin{itemize} \item Section~\ref{sec:flat:merom} is devoted to generalities and background about translation surfaces with poles.
+The paper is organized as follows: \begin{itemize} \item Section~\ref{sec:flat:merom} is devoted to generalities and background about translation surfaces with poles.
 The classification theorem of the connected components of moduli space of meromorphic differentials by the author is recalled, and few important statements about the structure of these connected components.
-We end with the proof of a preliminary result about the existence, in each connected components, of a surface with a pole of prescribed degree and zero residue. \item Section~\ref{mod:space:framed} gives the precise definition of the moduli space of framed meromorphic differentials, and reduces the problem to the computation of the index of a subgroup $H$ of a product of cyclic group. \item Section~\ref{elem:moves} describes paths in the underlying stratum that produces some particular elements in $H$ that will be ultimately proven to the the generators of $H$.
-One key step there is to show that these elements exists for each connected components of each strata. \item Section~\ref{pos:genus} defines first a topological invariant for the positive genus, then proves Theorem~\ref{MT:g}. \item Section~\ref{zero:genus} defines a topological invariant for the zero genus, then proves Theorem~\ref{MT:g0}. \end{itemize}
+We end with the proof of a preliminary result about the existence, in each connected component, of a surface with a pole of prescribed degree and zero residue. \item Section~\ref{mod:space:framed} gives the precise definition of the moduli space of framed meromorphic differentials, and reduces the problem to the computation of the index of a subgroup $H$ of a product of cyclic groups. \item Section~\ref{elem:moves} describes paths in the underlying stratum that produces some particular elements in $H$ that will be ultimately proven to be the generators of $H$.
+One key step there is to show that these elements exist for each connected component of each stratum. \item Section~\ref{pos:genus} defines first a topological invariant for the positive genus case, then proves Theorem~\ref{MT:g}. \item Section~\ref{zero:genus} defines a topological invariant for the zero genus case, then proves Theorem~\ref{MT:g0}. \end{itemize}